rkudeshi/rkudeshi.github.io/_posts/2018-01-21-oscars-checklist-2018-contenders.md

 ---
-title: "Oscars checklist 2018: The Contenders"
+title: "Oscars checklist 2018: the contenders"
 ---

 A year ago, I [made a list](http://raviudeshi.com/16/12/oscars-checklist-2017) of every movie contending for an Oscar so I could watch as many as I could in theaters.
 And it worked!
 I watched lots of movies I might have otherwise skipped.
 And by Oscar night, I'd seen every nominated movie but one![^1]